At this time, Miami-Dade County is monitoring Hurricane Matthew.

 - Check to see if the kittens are warm.
 This is more important than feeding.
 Never feed a cold kitten!
 If the kittens are cold, you will need to warm them up slowly.
 You can tell a kitten is cold if the pads of his feet and/or ears feel cool or cold.
 Put your finger in the kitten's mouth.
 If it feels cold, then the kitten's temperature is too low.
 This is life-threatening and must be dealt with immediately.
 Warm up the kitten slowly over one to two hours by wrapping him in a polar fleece towel, holding him close to your body, and continually rubbing him with your warm hands.

-- Determine the age of the kittens by comparing them to the photos and descriptions on the Kitten Progression: Week-by-Week page on the Alley Cat Allies website or the Boutique Kittens website.
+- Determine the age of the kittens by comparing them to the photos and descriptions on the Kitten Progression: Week-by-Week page on the Alley Cat Allies website.
 Newborn kittens need to be fed and stimulated for elimination every three hours around-the-clock.

 Feeding & Elimination